 Dr. Brause advises those who have epilepsy, other nervous system problems, or if they have ever had Guillain-Barre Syndrome to check with their doctors before taking this vaccine.
 However, these problems are very uncommon.

-Mycobacterium tuberculosis (TB) can present as active tuberculosis or can be discovered by skin or blood testing to be a latent (inactive) infection.
+Mycobacterium tuberculosis (TB) can present as active tuberculosis or it can be discovered by skin or blood testing to be a latent (inactive) infection.
 TB is usually a respiratory infection that starts in the lungs and slowly travels into the bloodstream and throughout the whole body.
 Latent tuberculosis means that a person has the infection, but it is not active – the infection is not visible and the infection is not felt by the infected person.
 The latent infection is particularly concerning to physicians because the patient is often unaware that they are infected.

-Before a hip, knee, or other prosthetic joint surgery, Dr. Brause emphasized that a patient with a chronic dermatitis condition should see a dermatologist to make sure any skin conditions (such as psoriasis or eczema) are under optimal control.
+Before a hip, knee or other prosthetic joint replacement surgery, Dr. Brause emphasized that a patient with a chronic dermatitis condition should see a dermatologist to make sure any skin conditions (such as psoriasis or eczema) are under optimal control.
 Any visible lesions or breaks in the skin can predispose a patient to infection.
 All dental needs, such as cleanings or dental procedures, should be addressed prior to the operation as well.

-It is recommended that prophylactic antibiotic therapy be taken prior to certain dental and urological procedures for 2 years post-implantation.
-In patients with inflammatory arthritis, those who are receiving immunosuppression treatment, patients with insulin-dependent diabetes, those with a history of prior prosthetic joint infection, hemophilia or who suffer from malnutrition, it is recommended that prophylactic antibiotic therapy be given prior to certain dental and urological procedures for life.
-If any of the above conditions apply to you, you should discuss this with your dentist or your urologist.
+It is recommended that prophylactic antibiotic therapy be taken prior to certain dental and urological procedures for two years postimplantation.
+It is also recommended that prophylactic antibiotic therapy should be given prior to certain dental and urological procedures for the life of the prosthesis in all patients who are receiving immunosuppression treatment or who have:

 Dr. Brause concluded his talk by emphasizing the importance of protecting yourself from infectious diseases through vaccinations.
 Several vaccines can be beneficial and effective for people with rheumatic diseases such as lupus.
 Before making any decisions, however, it is essential to talk to your rheumatologist to ensure that you receive your vaccinations safely and appropriately.

-Learn more about the HSS SLE Workshop, a free support and education group held monthly for people with lupus and their families and friends.
+Originally presented January 24, 2019, at the HSS SLE Workshop, a free support and education group held monthly for people with lupus and their families and friends.

-Summary completed by Melissa Flores, Masters of Social Work intern and SLE Workshop Coordinator
+Masters of Social Work intern and SLE Workshop Coordinator